DIS-SIN/neo4j-training-sessions/session_6/README.md

 ![Neo4j browser](images/insight-1b-top-5-most-collaborating-instructors.png)

 3. Top 5 instructor communities - `group of instructors who used to teach together`.

+  [`Louvain` algorithm](https://neo4j.com/docs/graph-algorithms/current/algorithms/louvain/), [reference on wikipedia](https://en.wikipedia.org/wiki/Louvain_modularity): *'method of community detection is an algorithm for detecting communities in networks.
+It maximizes a modularity score for each community, where the modularity quantifies the quality of an assignment of nodes to communities by evaluating how much more densely connected the nodes within a community are, compared to how connected they would be in a random network.*

+  *The Louvain algorithm is one of the fastest modularity-based algorithms, and works well with large graphs.
+It also reveals a hierarchy of communities at different scales, which can be useful for understanding the global functioning of a network...'*

         CALL algo.louvain(
           'MATCH (i:Instructor) RETURN id(i) AS id',